UrbsLab/STREAMLINE/docs/source/about.md

    5. Capturing complex associations in data (e.g. feature interactions)
    6. Enhancing interpretability of output
    7. Run mode flexibility
+   8. More advanced users can easily add their own scikit-learn compatible modeling algorithms to STREAMLINE

 ***
 ## What does STREAMLINE automate?